21 Things That Happen to Your Body When You Stop Eating Processed Food

 Believe or not, but what you put in your mouth can affect whether or not your eyes sparkle.
 According to the National Eye Institute, the most important foods for supporting eye health are those that are rich in antioxidants like beta carotene and lutein.
 These peeper-friendly nutrients can be found in whole foods like sweet potatoes, carrots, and spinach.
 So while your eyes might light up at that donut, they’ll actually be dull because of it, too.

 Look, we all have a fondness for something, whether it’s an Oreo or a Big Mac.
 But overall, you’ll start to yearn for healthier fare on the regular, once you eat less processed foods.
-According to a study published in the journal Nutrition & Diabetes, you can alter how your brain reacts to high-calorie and low-calories foods simply by changing your eating habits for the better.
+According to a study published in the journal Frontiers in Nutrition, you can alter how your brain reacts to high-calorie and low-calorie foods simply by losing weight and changing your eating habits for the better.
 Once you get into a rhythm of healthy, clean eating, you’ll feel so good you won’t even want to go back to your old ways—and when you do on occasion, you’ll notice the dramatic shift in how your body feels.

 You know not to scarf down the Snickers and eat Pop-Tarts every single day, but what else should you do to eat cleaner?
 Lots.
 The best way to dive into a processed food detox and fight back against the addiction is to start with easy-to-ditch things that you eat all the time and don’t realize are hurting you.
 Don’t hone in on eliminating your favorite foods right away, though, notes Minchen; that could set you up for failure.